ergoplatform/ergodocs/docs/dev/wallet/satergo.md

 - Follow the latest updates on [Twitter](https://twitter.com/SatergoWallet)
 - Join the community on [Telegram](https://t.me/Satergo)
 - Contribute or explore the code on [GitHub](https://github.com/Satergo)
+- Learn more about the [Satergo Offline Vault](satergo-vault.md), an Android application that securely stores your encrypted seed phrase and connects with desktops via Bluetooth for transaction safety.